root-project/root/docbook/users-guide/FittingHistograms.md

 the old Fit Panel and to provide more user friendly way for performing, exploring and comparing fits.

-By design, this user interface is planned to contain two tabs: “General” and “Minimization”.
-Currently, the “General” tab provides user interface elements for setting the fit function, fit method and different fit, draw, print options.
+By design, this user interface is planned to contain two tabs: "General" and "Minimization".
+Currently, the "General" tab provides user interface elements for setting the fit function, fit method and different fit, draw, print options.